 Don’t see your employment issue listed above?
-Contact our firm to discuss your unique situation with an employment lawyer in Denver.
+Contact our Denver employment lawyers to discuss your unique situation.
 We take the time to listen to your case and understand your personal goals.
 We regularly handle a wide range of difficult and complex employment law cases for individual clients, small businesses, and major corporations.
 Additional employment law issues may include:

 No matter how complex or difficult your situation may be, our team is here to help you understand your options and work toward the best possible outcome.

 If you think you could benefit from the employment law services above please contact Elkus & Sisson at (303) 567-7981 to schedule your initial, confidential consultation.